Mottisfont's rose garden

 Our walled gardens are filled with heavenly fragrance and colour from thousands of roses in early summer.
 We’re home to the National Collection of pre-1900 old-fashioned roses, which reach their peak in June.
 Visitors flock to see this world-famous display from over five hundred varieties.

-Over 500 varieties of rose bloom in our walled gardens.
 Unlike modern species, old-fashioned roses tend to flower just once a year, so their full summer blooming is an extraordinary annual sight.

 The light crimson and deeply scented shrub Rosa gallica officinalis was brought to England from Persia by the Crusaders, and there are other hybrids so ancient that they are prehistoric.
 Some varieties are so rare that it's possible we have the only stock in existence.